 Fall Equinox is a time to strengthen and build our inner life, a time to count our blessings, and to seek balance.
 The animals gather and prepare for winter as cold weather and shorter days are fast approaching.

-Common themes associated with the Autumn Equinox are: Emotional healing, death and rebirth, letting go, gathering, embracing darkness and light, balance, gratitude, and starting over.
+Common themes associated with the Autumn Equinox are: emotional healing, death and rebirth, letting go, gathering, embracing darkness and light, balance, gratitude, and starting over.

-Ideas for ceremony: Do a fire ceremony and release what no longer serves your growth and healing.
+Ceremonial suggestion: do a fire ceremony and release what no longer serves your growth and healing.
 Have a written note or a prayer stick (twig) ready to give to the fire.

 Do a meditation and call on Indian goddess of destruction and renewal, Kali, to help you face your fears and move through resistance to change.